Abhiram824/ML-learningProjects/README.md

 # ML-learningProjects
-All the learning projects for machine learning that I did with Code Academy
+All the learning projects for machine learning that I did to learn the algorithms